CSC-IT-Center-for-Science/csc-cloud-manuals/epouta/epouta-pilot-guide.rst

 .. image:: ../.static/images/epouta-connections.png

 The above image shows the connections to virtual machines and to the management interface in ePouta ("OpenStack").
-As can be seen the image, the network of the virtual machines running in ePouta is completely separate from the public Internet.
+As can be seen in the image, the network of the virtual machines running in ePouta is completely separate from the public Internet.

 To create the connection between your site and ePouta, some initial information